Buffett, Brazil's 3G team up for $23 billion Heinz buyout

 3G EXPANDS

-For 3G, a little-known firm with Brazilian roots, the purchase is something of a natural complement to its investment in fast-food chain Burger King, which it acquired in late 2010 and in which it still holds a major stake.
+For 3G, a little-known firm with Brazilian roots, the purchase is something of a natural complement to its investment in fast-food chain Burger King BKW.N, which it acquired in late 2010 and in which it still holds a major stake.

 Historically, 3G was more of an investor than an acquirer.
-Its biggest shareholdings include Delphi Automotive, Newell Rubbermaid and Anadarko Petroleum.
+Its biggest shareholdings include Delphi Automotive (DLPH.N), Newell Rubbermaid (NWL.N) and Anadarko Petroleum (APC.N).

 3G's Alex Behring runs the fund out of New York.
 He appeared at a Pittsburgh news conference on Thursday with Heinz management to discuss the deal - and to reassure anxious local crowds that the company will remain based there and will continue to support local philanthropy.